No Bake Peanut Butter Protein Balls2013-10-12

 - Ready In : 40m

-These Peanut Butter *no bake* Protein Balls are *amazing* .. there is no other word for them!!
-They are raw, bursting with nutrients and are SUPER easy to make too – they contain just 4 main ingredients!
+These no bake Peanut Butter Protein Balls taste amazing .. there is no other word for them!!
+They are raw, bursting with nutrients and are super easy to make too; they contain just 4 main ingredients!

-This recipe was inspired by the Bounce Peanut Protein Balls and the Pulsin Maple & Peanut Protein Bars, which although are DELICIOUS have a few too many ingredients for my liking ..
+This recipe was inspired by peanut butter based protein balls that I’ve seen for sale in health food shops, which although taste delicious, have a few too many ingredients for my liking ..
 I wanted to create a home-made version of these raw protein treats that tasted equally delicious and I’m so happy with the result!

 If you like peanut butter then you will LOVE this recipe (do let me know if you try it with other nut butters).
 Peanut butter not only tastes great but it is good for us too – it is a great source of protein and fibre (which keep us feeling fuller for longer), as well as the powerful antioxidant vitamin E, magnesium, potassium and vitamin B6.
 Studies have even shown that people who regularly eat nuts or peanut butter in their diets are less likely to develop heart disease or type 2 diabetes!

-The best type of peanut butter to get is the one that has the highest percentage of nuts (and least amount of added sugar/oil/salt) – you can get 100% ‘peanut’ nut butters from Holland and Barrett – hurray!
+The best type of peanut butter to get is the one that has the highest percentage of nuts (and least amount of added sugar/oil/salt) – you can get 100% peanut butter from Protein Dynamix (use PDNIC for a discount code!).

 P.S If you don’t have protein powder check out my No Bake Cookie Dough Bites